Consultation is when you talk with employees and their representatives to explain your planned changes and get their

 If you're planning to make 20 or more employees at the same workplace redundant within 90 days (large-scale or 'collective' redundancies), you must follow 'collective consultation' rules.

-This means you must consult any recognised trade union or elected employee representatives.
-You should also consult employees individually.
+This means you must consult any recognised trade union or if there is not one, you must consult employee representatives.

 To make sure you consult with the relevant representatives, you must identify the employees at risk of redundancy and who will represent them in the consultation.

 Employees can elect employee representatives specifically for the consultation but you may need to provide training for the role.
 Or there may be an agreement in place which means an existing group of employee representatives have a remit to consult with the affected employees.
 For example, you may have an information and consultation agreement.

 You may need to be flexible about how you arrange individual consultation.